 A General Plan amendment may be initiated by private property owners, the City Council, the Planning Commission or Director of Community Development.
 Final approval is granted by the City Council, following a public hearing and review of recommendations from the community, Planning Commission, and staff.

-For further details on the General Plan amendment process, see City Council Resolution Numbers 87-108 and 90-133, and Chapter 2 of the Zoning Ordinance.
+For further details on the General Plan amendment process, see Government Code Section 65350 et seq., City Council Resolution Numbers 87-108 and 90-133, and Chapter 2-11 of the Zoning Ordinance.